-Mao deemed manners to be a pointless and useless affectation of the bourgeoisie; something that served people not at all.
+As I learned in Wild Swans, Mao deemed manners to be a pointless and useless affectation of the bourgeoisie; something that served people not at all.
 While this may seem trivial, I’d argue that such a small bit of behavioural training has helped transform China into what can be called a ‘me-first’ nation.

 Despite the censorship and media control, paradoxically, people are free to do as they wish and be what they wish to be.
 But this behaviour takes guts, and a lot of cutting others down in order to reach the top.

 This attitude has produced the second strongest economy of the twenty-first century (likely soon to be the first), but it has also created a nation of people who do not follow the same pattern of social behaviour that most in the west, and certainly in the UK, have come to expect from others.